-- SOCFC will ensure that personal protective equipment is issued or readily accessible in appropriate sizes to staff with exposure risk.
-The Health Services Department will be notified whenever additional supplies are needed. - > PPE may include vinyl gloves, face masks, and pocket masks for rescue breathing/CPR. - PPE will not permit blood or other potentially infectious body fluids to pass through to work clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use. - All staff who may come into contact with blood or other potentially infectious body fluids will have access to appropriately stocked first aid kits.
+- > SOCFC will ensure that personal protective equipment is issued or readily accessible in appropriate sizes to staff with exposure risk.
+The Health Services Department will be notified whenever additional supplies are needed. - > PPE includes vinyl gloves, and pocket masks for rescue breathing/CPR. - All staff who may come into contact with blood or other potentially infectious body fluids will have access to appropriately stocked first aid kits.

-- > All staff must use appropriate PPE when exposure is possible. - The site supervisor, HR coordinator, and/or the safety compliance manager will investigate and document any such circumstances in which a staff member temporarily declines the use of PPE.
-Declining to use PPE will be permitted only when, in the staff member's professional judgement, its use would have prevented the delivery of health care or posed an increased hazard to the safety of others.
-The Safety Committee will determine whether changes can be instituted to prevent such occurrences in the future. - The direct service staff will ensure that all PPE is cleaned, laundered, and/or disposed of immediately or as soon as possible and places in an appropriately designed container/area for storage, washing, decontamination, or disposal.
+- All staff must use appropriate PPE when exposure is possible. - The direct service staff will ensure that all PPE is cleaned, laundered, and/or disposed of immediately or as soon as possible and places in an appropriately designed container/area for storage, washing, decontamination, or disposal.